Limburan/Limburan.github.io/_pages/about.md

   caption: "My FieldworkFail illustrated by Jim Jourdane"
 ---

-Hi, My name is Agata Staniewicz.
+Hi, My name is Dr Agata Staniewicz.
 I'm a zoologist specialising in rare crocodile ecology and conservation.
 This blog documents some of my research and fieldwork with crocodiles in Indonesia, Gabon and Côte d'Ivoire.

 ## Contact